 NOTE: You know what they say about opinions, right?
-We’ll that applies here, but also, you shouldn’t mistake any opinions on our blog (or site in general) for professional legal, tax, or investing advice.
-CryptocurrencyFacts.com offers insights into the exciting world of everything crypto, but we aren’t your fiduciary, accountant, or lawyer.
+Well that applies here, but also, you shouldn’t mistake any opinions on our blog (or site in general) for professional legal, tax, or investing advice.
+CryptocurrencyFacts.com offers insights into the exciting world of everything crypto (for informational and entertainment purposes).
+We aren’t your fiduciary, accountant, or lawyer.
 We are a website, and this is a blog, those are the facts.

 When we see breakouts of key cryptos like XLM, the question becomes… “wait, is this alt season?”

 The Bitcoin halving is less than a month away.
 The price of BTC is still down more than 50% from the all-time-high, and the question on everyone’s minds is will the halving impact price.

 Bitcoin is potentially breaking out toward the upside from a range formed in March 2020.
 The next major resistance is the previous range above that was formed in early March as shown on the chart.

 Bitcoin is about to experience its third halving.
 The first halving was Nov 28, 2012, the second July 9, 2016, and third is mid-May 2020.
 This chart shows repeating trends going into the halving.

 Binance will delist all FTX leveraged tokens on March 31st.
 The official reasoning is that users were misunderstanding the way the tokens devalued over time as the underlying assets fluctuate back and forth.

 The coronavirus stimulus bill may include digital dollars that are stored in digital wallets as part of the relief.

 Bitcoin Couldn’t Avoid the Coronavirus Panic, But its Fixed Supply Might be Attractive Vs. Fiat Printing